Story about my Brother, General Hieu

 My family and your brother’s often met on Sundays while attending mass at the Redemptorist Church.
-At that time my husband was Artillery Commander.
+At that time, my husband was Artillery Commander.
 At each of those occasions, we invited your brother’s family to have breakfast at their house because we knew my brother did not have the luxury to take his wife and children to a Pho restaurant, despite his salary of a special assistant in charge of anti-corruption!

 - Lê Minh Đảo:

-Hieu was very congenial and shared the same spartan food with us.
+Hieu was very friendly and shared the same spartan food with us.
 One morning I saw him stopped one sergeant of the 18th Division who volunteered to polish his boots to take them away and seized the brush to do it himself.

 Unafraid toward authorities